grafana/tempo/docs/sources/tempo/configuration/_index.md

 You can limit spans with end times that occur within a configured duration to be considered in metrics generation using `metrics_ingestion_time_range_slack`.
 In Grafana Cloud, this value defaults to 30 seconds so all spans sent to the metrics-generation more than 30 seconds in the past are discarded or rejected.

+For more information about the `local-blocks` configuration option, refer to [TraceQL metrics](https://grafana.com/docs/tempo/latest/operations/traceql-metrics/#configure-the-local-blocks-processor).

 ```yaml
 # Metrics-generator configuration block